cis-ds/course-site/content/notes/geoviz/vector-maps/index.md

 ## Import USA state boundaries

-First we will import a spatial data file containing the boundaries of all 50 states in the United States^[Plus the District of Columbia and Puerto Rico] using `sf::st_read()`:
+First we will import a spatial data file containing the boundaries of all 50 states in the United States[^territories] using `sf::st_read()`:

 ```r